Miffyli/ToriLLE/README.md

     - Does not prevent running the code, but code runs slow
     - Maybe could be closed with another close_manu()?
 - Toribash instances do not close on Windows when Python script exits.
 Manually terminate processes.
-- Add sanity checking for sending actions (game jams without any errors if wrong type of actions are sent)
-- Even with locking, trying to run multiple processes on Ubuntu throws "socket in use"

 ### Feature/soon-to-be-done TODOs: